Reiner Michalke is artistic and managing director of the „Monheim Triennale“.

-Reiner Michalke is artistic director of the European Centre for Jazz and Contemporary Music at „Stadtgarten“ Cologne and since October 2018 artistic and managing director of the „Monheim Triennial“.
+From 1986 to 2022 he has been artistic and managing director of the European Centre for Jazz and Contemporary Music at „Stadtgarten“ Cologne and from 2006 to 2016 he has been artistic director of the Moers Festival.

 After graduating from high school in 1975, he began studying economics at the University of Cologne and music at the Musikhochschule Köln (both without a degree).

 From 1976 to 1986 he worked as freelance musician in various groups („Extempore“, „NoNett“ etc.) and from 1980 to 1986 he was lecturer for bass, guitar and ensemble at the Remscheid Music School.

 In 1978 he founded the Initiative Kölner Jazz Haus e.V.
 (IKJH) together with other musicians and organized the 1st Cologne Jazz Haus Festival in the same year.

 Between 1979 and 1985, the IKJH made a successful effort to take over the empty Stadtgarten-Restaurant.
 With the financial support of the state of North Rhine-Westphalia, a concert hall was built here, which was opened on September 4, 1986.
 Today at „Stadtgarten“, about 400 events are held annually on three stages (concert hall, „Studio 672“ and café-restaurant), mainly in the field of contemporary music (jazz, world, pop, experimental music) (www.stadtgarten.de).